retired-electrician/arduino_wow_and_flutter_meter/README.md

 filter constants to actual test frequency, so that the curves would stay more or less fixed, but it's just not needed in real use.

 8-bit Timer2 is configured to output ca. 3,150 Hz square-wave test signal (as-built, it is filtered and trimmed to be more like trapezoid).
-Actual frequency, due to 8-bit resolution, is more like 3,130 Hz.
+Actual frequency, due to coarse 8-bit resolution, is more like 3,130 Hz.

 8-bit Timer0 is configured as an 8 kHz PWM and is currently unused.
 It was reserved for driving an external analogue voltmeter.